-I may be a citizen of the USA but I'll never be an American at heart.
-I'll never feel comfortable with normal American lifestyle, goals, assumptions, attitudes, even normal American success.
+I may be a citizen of the US but I'll never be an American at heart.
+I'll never feel comfortable with normal American lifestyle, goals, assumptions, attitudes, even American success.
 I may never again be a true Nigerian, but my heart is more there than here.
 We MKs are truly between two worlds.
-(F, mission, 50)
+(F, mis,50)

-I am like a chameleon....
+I'm like a chameleon.
 It is part involuntary, part putting on behavior.
-I adapt but not quite....
+I adapt but not quite.
 When I hear myself speak, saying things like "y'know" I feel it's not me... it's me being an American.
 I'm standing back, detached observing.
-I am Caucasian American, but I identify as Italian....
+I am Caucasian American, but I identify as Italian.
 I identify as Italian, but not as ITALIAN.
 I'm not Italian, though my dad is an Italian immigrant.
-When I am given a list of ethnic identities to check I usually put "other."
+When given a list of ethnic identities to check I usually put "other."
 I don't see myself as typical Caucasian American.
-The closest thing that comes to describing me is that one that is Hispanic, not Mexican or something like that.
-Because I am really more like a lot of them than just about anything else.
+The closest thing to describing me is the one that is Hispanic, not Mexican or something like that.
+I am really more like a lot of them than just about anything else.
 I did grow up speaking Spanish.
-(F, government, 33)
+(F, gov, 33)